anoushamalik/Cisco-Networking/README.md

    - **Description**: This project illustrates the implementation of dynamic routing protocols, such as OSPF or EIGRP, in a network.
 The file includes the configuration of routers to automatically discover routes and adapt to changes in the network.

 ### 6. **File Transfers**
    - **Description**: This simulation shows the process of transferring files across a network using protocols like FTP (File Transfer Protocol) or TFTP (Trivial File Transfer Protocol).
-It includes setting up servers and clients, and performing file uploads and downloads.
+It includes setting up servers and clients and performing file uploads and downloads.

 ## How to Use